HectorAngel0/HectorAngel0/README.md

 ## Have work with
 - RNASeq Data (Differential Expression Analysis)
 - Amplicon Sequences Data (QC, ASV, Differential Abundance Analysis)
+- Metagenomics shotgun data (QC, Taxonomic Profilling, MAGs Assembly)

 📖 Currently interested in Metabolomics and the interactions within the microbiome and the metabolites they produce